GoogleCloudPlatform/cloud-sql-proxy-operator/docs/e2e-tests.md

 ### Run the tests

-Run `make gcloud_test` in the base directory of this project.
+Run `make e2e_test` in the base directory of this project.
 This will run the following make targets in sequence:

-- `make gcloud_test_infra` will use Terraform to create an artifact registry, GKE cluster and postgres database.
+- `make e2e_test_infra` will use Terraform to create an artifact registry, GKE cluster and postgres database.
-- `make gcloud_proxy_image_push` will build the Cloud SQL Proxy image from our cloud-sql-proxy working directory and push it to the operator.
+- `make e2e_proxy_image_push` will build the Cloud SQL Proxy image from our cloud-sql-proxy working directory and push it to the operator.
-- `make gcloud_test_run` will build docker images for the operator and the Cloud SQL Proxy, and push those images to the artifact registry.
+- `make e2e_test_run` will build docker images for the operator and the Cloud SQL Proxy, and push those images to the artifact registry.
-- `make gcloud_test_cleanup` will remove all deployments and configuration from the kuberentes created by the end-to-end tests.
+- `make e2e_test_cleanup` will remove all deployments and configuration from the kuberentes created by the end-to-end tests.

-The first time you run `make gcloud_test` it may take 20-30 minutes to provision Google Cloud resources for the tests.
+The first time you run `make e2e_test` it may take 20-30 minutes to provision Google Cloud resources for the tests.
 Subsequent runs will reuse the Google Cloud resources, and therefore will run much faster.

 When you are developing end-to-end tests, you may sometimes use these build targets as short-cuts to run the tests faster:

-- `make gcloud_test_run` will build and deploy the operator docker images from your working directory and run the end-to-end tests.
+- `make e2e_test_run` will build and deploy the operator docker images from your working directory and run the end-to-end tests.
-- `make gcloud_test_run_gotest` will just run the end-to-end tests without rebuilding images or checking infrastructure.
+- `make e2e_test_run_gotest` will just run the end-to-end tests without rebuilding images or checking infrastructure.
 - `make k9s` will open the k9s tool pointing at the .
 K9s is a cool terminal UI that simplifies browsing the